AhnafNabil/poridhi.io.intern/kubernetes-the-hard-way/lab-4/README.md

 # Bootstrapping the etcd Cluster

-Kubernetes components are stateless and store cluster state in [etcd](https://github.com/etcd-io/etcd).
-In this lab you will bootstrap a `two` node etcd cluster and configure it for high availability and secure remote access.
+Kubernetes components are inherently stateless, and they rely on `etcd` to store all cluster-related data, such as configuration, cluster state, and service discovery information.
+In this guide, we will set up a two-node `etcd` cluster to provide high availability and secure communication between Kubernetes components.
+This setup is designed to ensure that the cluster state is consistently stored and available even if one `etcd` node goes down.

 ![](./images/etcd.drawio.svg)

 ## Prerequisites

-The commands in this lab must be run on each controller instances: `controller-0`, `controller-1`.
+The commands in this lab must be run on each controller instances:
+- `controller-0`
+- `controller-1`.

 Login to each controller instance using the `ssh` command.
 Example:

 ```sh
 ssh controller-0